Mark Labbett (all series)

 Though the Chasers are generally presented as pantomime-style villains, Mark Labbett has shown a more compassionate side; on one edition (8 June 2010), he lambasted a player for only getting four questions right (earning £4,000).
 Bizarrely, she decided to gamble and take his higher offer of £26,000 - she ultimately lost and was eliminated but Mark stood up and applauded her saying "Without doubt, the bravest contestant I've ever faced - bravo!"

-That same show (8 June 2010), the two remaining contestants built up a 26 step head start in two minutes...only to be caught by The Chaser with just three seconds to spare.
+That same show (8 June 2010), the two remaining contestants built up a 26 step head start in two minutes... only to be caught by The Chaser with just three seconds to spare.
 A genuinely exhausted Labbett said to the visibly devastated team, "I'm really sorry, guys - that was SUPERB, what you did; I just got lucky!" before reverting back to his character by saying "It won't be often I'll be this magnanimous, trust me on this!"
 You see, at least one of the Chasers has a heart... deep down!
+(Video of this final)

-The episode where Mark Labbett walked off after the final chase because the team taunted/disrespected him (10 June 2010).
+The episode where Mark Labbett walked off after The Final Chase because the team taunted/disrespected him (10 June 2010; video of this)

-On 26 January 2011, only contestant Elaine made it through to the final chase with £7,000 in the pot and built up an 18 step head start in her two minutes.
+On the show of 26 January 2011, only contestant Elaine made it through to The Final Chase with £7,000 in the pot and built up an 18 step head start in her two minutes.
 Chaser Mark Labbett commented "Nobody's ever won as a solo player, and it ain't gonna start today!".
 During Mark's two minutes however, he got several questions wrong, and ultimately scored 14.
 This meant Elaine won £7,000, and became the show's first solo player to win.
 This was also the second time in the show's history that Mark Labbett walked off after the final chase because he couldn't believe what just happened.

 The moment where Bradley Walsh was in fits of laughter when a question about "Fanny Chmelar" came up.